themeegg/teg-twitter-api/README.txt

 4. Put shortcode to anywhere.
 5. Also you can change attribute of shortcode as you needed.

+== Screenshots ==

+1. Twitter username
+2. Twitter credentials
+3. Widgets
+4. Frontend view

 == Frequently Asked Questions ==

 = How many argument accepts by this shortcode plugin? =

-Please visit our official twitter api master page for more details.
+Please visit our official twitter api master page(http://doc.themeegg.com/plugins/teg-twitter-api) for more details.
 You can find there more details about this plugin.

 == Changelog ==
 = 1.0 =
 * Initial Release

-== A brief Markdown Example ==
+== Features ==

-Ordered list:
-1. Twitter Tweets
+1. Twitter Tweets shortcode and widget
-2. Twitter Trends
+2. Twitter Trends shortcode and widget
-3. Also tweet your post to twitter feeds
+3. Also tweet your wordpress post to twitter